GregWoods/gregwoods.github.io/_posts/2006-08-08-best-and-worst-customer-service-in-uk-and-a-bit-about-linux.md

 ---
 id: 16
-title: 'Best and Worst Customer Service in UK&#8230; (and a bit about Linux)'
+title: 'Best and Worst Customer Service in UK... (and a bit about Linux)'
 date: 2006-08-08T21:45:39+00:00
 author: Greg Woods
 layout: single